Answers to Frequently Asked Questions (FAQs) relating to In-App Purchasing (IAP).

 Amazon Appstore and Submission Process Questions

-- Q: Do I need specific assets for IAP items, such as an icon or thumbnail?
+- Q1: Do I need specific assets for IAP items, such as an icon or thumbnail?

 Yes.
-Each IAP item requires its own set of assets in the Amazon Apps & Games Developer Portal, but the assets do not need to be unique to the item.
+Each IAP item requires its own set of assets in the developer portal, but the assets do not need to be unique to the item.

-- The thumbnail is not displayed publicly but is still required for each item.
-Upload all of your assets for an item to the Amazon Apps & Games Developer Portal.
+- The thumbnail is not displayed publicly, but is still required for each item.
+Upload all of your assets for an item on the developer portal.

-- Q: How do I submit my IAP-integrated app?
+- Q2: How do I submit my IAP-integrated app?

 Once you have tested your app, you can upload and submit it through the developer portal.

-- Q: How can I expedite the app approval process for my IAP-integrated app?
+- Q3: How can I expedite the app approval process for my IAP-integrated app?

 Test your app locally before submitting to the Amazon Appstore: